gportay/dosh/README.md

 Alternatively, use the convenient wrapper script [posh](support/posh) to run [dosh] using [podman] underneath without touching the Shell and *dosh* files.

+## USE CROSS PLATFORM

+[dosh(1)] builds and runs images for another [platform][multi-platform] if the option `--platform` is set to a target different from the host platform (`linux/amd64`, `linux/arm64`...).

+	$ dosh -c "uname -m"
+	x86_64

+	$ dosh --platform linux/arm64 -c "uname -m"
+	WARNING: The requested image's platform (linux/arm64) does not match the detected host platform (linux/amd64/v3) and no specific platform was requested aarch64

+Alternatively, use the specific platform helper scripts (`linux-amd64-dosh`, `linux-arm64-dosh`) to run [dosh] using the platform prefixed in the executable filename.

+	$ linux-arm64-dosh -c "uname -m"
+	WARNING: The requested image's platform (linux/arm64) does not match the detected host platform (linux/amd64/v3) and no specific platform was requested aarch64
+	aarch64

 ## USE AS INTERPRETER FOR SHELL SCRIPT

 [dosh(1)] is usable as an interpreter for shell script.